Scaless/enumbra/README.md

 Currently, `<array>` is the only fully required header in the generated output.
 There are no extra setup requirements, just drop the generated header(s) into your project.

 In the default enumbra_config, `<cstdint>` is included.
-These can be overridden in your enumbra config by specifying your own types.
+This can be overridden in your enumbra config by specifying your own types.

+On MSVC, the generated headers will compile with `/Wall /WX /wd4514`.
+[C4514](https://docs.microsoft.com/en-us/cpp/error-messages/compiler-warnings/compiler-warning-level-4-c4514) is irrelevant: `unreferenced inline function has been removed`.

+On GCC, the generated headers will compile with `-Wall -Wextra -Wpedantic -Werror`.

-A warning to Visual Studio users: Iterating on enumbra generated output while the file is open in VS will massively inflate your `.vs` directory.
+A warning to Visual Studio users: Rapidly iterating on enumbra generated output while the file is open in VS will inflate your `.vs` directory up to a maximum of 5GB (by default) when automated PCH files are being constantly generated.
+This size can be globally configured in Tools > Options > Text Editor > C/C++ > Advanced > Automatic Precompiled Header Cache Quota.
-Close VS while making changes or delete your `.vs` directory regularly.
+Close VS while making changes or delete your `.vs/v16/ipch/AutoPCH` directory regularly.

-TODO: Investigating replacing std::array with plain C-style arrays to be fully free of the STL.
+TODO: Investigating replacing std::array with plain C-style arrays to allow users to be fully free of the STL.

 #### Other Languages
 TBD